Abram Enters Canaan

 We know that Abram believed God's promises because he left with his wife, his nephew, and his possessions.
 Most people, by the time they reach seventy-five, are planning to slow down and settle in for the remainder of their lives.
 Abram uproots his whole family and begins a new adventure.

 The place where they stop is near the oak of Moreh near the town of Shechem.
 The literal translation is "the turpentine tree of the teacher."
 The translators are uncertain if "Moreh" is referring to a person's name or his occupation.
-If it is his occupation, then Abram stopped by the tree where school for the local community took place.
+If it is his occupation, then Abram stopped by the tree where a school for the local community took place.

 We also are told that the descendants of Canaan have already settled the land.
 Even so, Abram builds an altar to God, showing that he believes his descendants would one day occupy this land instead of the Canaanites.